JunweiLiang/social-distancing-prediction/README.md

 # Social Distancing Violation Prediction

 Out-of-the-box code base for social distancing violation prediction.
 Given a video, this code will give out a warning if the system predicts that people will violate social distancing (getting closer with each other than 6 feet) in the next 5 seconds.
 This early warnings could help stop people before they are actually at risk of getting infected.
+See this [blog](https://medium.com/@junweil/social-distancing-early-forecasting-system-60186baa67f5).

 Keep social distancing (about 6 feet) and [save lives](https://www.cdc.gov/)!